objcio/articles/2014-03-07-ip-tcp-http.markdown

 ### Fragmentation

 In IPv4, packets (datagrams) can get [fragmented](https://en.wikipedia.org/wiki/IP_fragmentation).
 The underlying transport layer will have an upper limit to the length of packet it can support.
 In IPv4, a router may fragment a packet if it gets routed onto an underlying data link for which the packet would otherwise be too big.
 These packets will then get reassembled at the destination host.
+The sender can decide to disallow routers to fragment packets, in which turn they'll send a *Packet Too Big* [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) back to the sender.

-In IPv6, a router will drop the packet and send back a *Packet Too Big* message to the sender.
-The end points use this to figure out what the so-called maximum transfer unit (MTU) is.
-Only when the minimum payload size is too big for that MTU will IPv6 use [fragmentation](https://en.wikipedia.org/wiki/IPv6_packet#Fragmentation).
+In IPv6, a router will always drop the packet and send back a *Packet Too Big* [ICMP6](https://en.wikipedia.org/wiki/ICMPv6) message to the sender.
+The end points use this to do a [path MTU discovery](https://en.wikipedia.org/wiki/Path_MTU) to figure out what the optimal so-called *maximum transfer unit* (MTU) along the path between the two hosts is.
+Only when the upper-layer has a has minimum payload size that is too big for this MTU will IPv6 use [fragmentation](https://en.wikipedia.org/wiki/IPv6_packet#Fragmentation).
+With TCP over IPv6 this is not the case.

 ## TCP — Transmission Control Protocol